 • One in ten people have failed to show up for a restaurant booking

-• 44% are put off making a reservation when a restaurant asks for payment information to secure the booking
+• 44% are put off making a reservation when a restaurant asks for card details to secure the booking

 • 73% of diners want more transparency over how tips and service charges are distributed to staff